 Should I Refuse to Take a Breathalyzer Test?

 Law enforcement utilize various types of chemical tests to measure how impaired a person is from drinking alcoholic beverages, using drugs, or another inebriating substance.
 The most common chemical test authorities fall back on is breath analysis, which is typically measured with an instrument known as a breathalyzer.
 Officers use breathalyzers to determine a person’s blood alcohol concentration (BAC) with a breath sample.
 Law enforcement tend to administer a portable breathalyzer test first to determine if the individual is under the influence.
-If the test doesn’t give a reading of .08 BAC or higher, then they may take the person to station and use a standard sized breathalyzer rather than a portable breathalyzer they have on hand.
+If the test doesn’t give a reading of .08 BAC or higher, then they may take the person to the station and use a standard-sized breathalyzer rather than a portable breathalyzer they have on hand.

 Breathalyzers are complicated machines that use a specialized reactive mixture to detect vaporized ethanol in a person’s system.
 If the device isn’t calibrated correctly, then the officer may receive skewed or false results.
 Other external factors can disrupt a breathalyzer’s reading including being on certain diets, having a slow metabolism, or even breath temperature.